dinosaure/blogger/articles/gadt_and_state_machine.md

 Of course, the same can be done for the receiver by specialising the types with our other role.
-We could even just compile our code and follow the compiler's complaints to help us handle the morally valid cases one by one:
+We could even just compile our code and follow the compiler's complaints to help us handle the valid cases one by one:
 ```ocaml
 type state =
   { password : string